 Whereas this post (originally published in April of 2015) used to link to a podcast episode on this topic, I decided to completely revamp the post.
 Why?
-I think the first chapter of my newest book (which you can find out more about at the bottom of this post) might inspire you and help you to create an amazing online business this year.
+I think the first chapter of my newest book (which you can find out about soon–sign up for our list in the sidebar!) might inspire you and help you to create an amazing online business this year.
 Ready?

 Let’s only assume 3 things as you start your business: